 Security

 Vibes is built around a privacy thesis — and that thesis only holds if the security work is real.
-Here's what we do, with enough specificity that an actual security person can hold us to it.
+Here's what I do, with enough specificity that an actual security person can hold me to it.

 Last reviewed · April 30, 2026